fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 ### Bluetooth Detection
 The system now automatically detects Bluetooth devices by looking for "bluez_" in the microphone command.
 When detected, it disables microphone muting to prevent audio loss.

+### Streaming Delay
+When wake word is detected and an awake.wav is configured:
+1. The system calculates the duration of the awake.wav file
+2. Audio continues to be received from the microphone (keeping wake service active)
+3. Audio is NOT forwarded to the STT server until after the awake.wav duration has passed
+4. This prevents the satellite from hearing its own "I'm listening" announcement

 ### Listening Timeout
 After wake word detection, the satellite will listen for a maximum of the configured timeout period.
 If no speech-to-text result is received within this time, it automatically returns to wake word detection mode.